Can I access my superannuation benefits?

 Need further assistance?

-Changes to the identification and consolidation of lost superannuation have been implemented as part of the Government’s SuperStream reforms.
-These include the automatic consolidation of inactive accounts and a modified superannuation enrolment process to facilitate the identification of lost superannuation and the consolidation of superannuation funds.
+Changes to the identification and consolidation of lost superannuation have been implemented as part of the government’s SuperStream reforms.
+These include a modified superannuation enrolment process to facilitate the identification of lost superannuation and the consolidation of superannuation funds.
+Inactive, low-balance superannuation accounts are required to be reported and paid to the Australian Tax Office by your provider, and then will be proactively consolidated on your behalf.